MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 Weekly workshop
 3.30 PM - 5.45PM.
-* Assemble the brain and insert into waterproo housing
+* Assemble the 'brain' all electronics and insert into waterproof housing

 Weekly Updates
 * **Alvaro:**